Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Lions stats and trends

+- In Detroit's 14 games this season, it has nine wins against the spread.

-- The Lions have an against the spread record of 8-2 in their 10 games when underdogs by 5.5 points or more this year.
+- The Lions have an against the spread record of 8-2 in their 10 games when underdogs by 5.5 points or more this season.

-- Detroit's games this season have hit the over on five of 14 set point totals (35.7%).
+- Detroit's games this season have eclipsed the over/under in 35.7% of its opportunities (five times in 14 games with a set point total).

-- When Detroit scores more than 27.4 points, it is 3-0 against the spread and 2-1 overall.
+- When Detroit records more than 27.4 points, it is 3-0 against the spread and 2-1 overall.

-- When Detroit churns out over 366.9 yards, the team is 3-0 against the spread and 1-2 overall.
+- Detroit is 3-0 against the spread and 1-2 overall when the team piles up more than 366.9 yards.

 - The Lions have turned the ball over three more times (19 total) than the Falcons have forced a turnover (16) this season.